smbl64/gopen/README.md

+# gopen
-# gopen: Open Git-tracked Files in Your Web Browser
+Open Git-tracked Files in Your Web Browser

 ## Introduction